Can we get all pompous on you for a second?

 Finally, the first two effects combine to create something truly rare and special: make a lasting impact on your customer and compel them to take action.

 While we’ve known for a while that video is more effective at making people take action, Virtual Reality is even more powerful when it comes to persuading people to do something.
-For example, according to Nielsen and YuMe, having a VR experience increased people’s emotional attachment to a brand by 27% compared to a “2D” experience.
+For example, according to this study, having a VR experience increased people’s emotional attachment to a brand by 27% compared to a “2D” experience.

 And it makes perfect sense: if something drew your attention, and you had an experience that felt 100% real, even if you knew it wasn’t… wouldn’t it affect you emotionally?
 And wouldn’t you take action afterwards?